Bound to bounce: a coupled scalar-tachyon model for a smooth bouncing/cyclic universe: Parameters Analysis

 The string mass scale, $\ms$, is usually chosen to be $10^{-3}\mpl$, the scale at which we are also adopting here. $V_0$ is the scale of $\ms^3\mpl$ from definition of tachyon in string theory.
 Therefore we have four free parameters of the system, $\lambda$, $m$, $\ta{T_0^2}$ and $\ta{\phi_0^2}$.
 Once we give them definite values in the moduli space, the evolution of the universe is fully determined.
 For demonstration, we choose \eqa{ \alpha&\equiv& \ln\frac{4\lambda\ms^2\ta{\phi_0^2}}{V_0},\\ \beta&\equiv&\ln\frac{\ta{T_0^2}}{\ta{\phi_0^2}}} as the axes of moduli space, and use $\ta{\phi_0^2}$ and $m^2$ as the free parameters.
 Any combination of values of $\ta{\phi_0^2}$ and $m^2$ provides a different moduli space of $\alpha$ and $\beta$.

 Such a choice of axes and free parameters provides convenience in several aspects. $\alpha$ is actually $\ln\ta{\phi_0^2}/\ta{\phi_c^2}$ so it partly indicates the e-folds of locked inflation.
-Definition of $\beta$ simplifies the constraints, especially \refcn{Proper Mass of Scalar Field}. $m$ acts as a free parameter and provides distinctive moduli spaces under different values, as discussed in \refcn{Ending Condition of Locked Inflation}.
+Definition of $\beta$ simplifies the constraints, especially~\refcn{Proper Mass of Scalar Field}. $m$ acts as a free parameter and provides distinctive moduli spaces under different values, as discussed in~\refcn{Ending Condition of Locked Inflation}.

-Given the constraints in \refssec{Phases of Universe Evolution}, we can plot the moduli spaces. \refig{Moduli_Space1.pdf} is the case when $m^2>V_0/2\ms^2$, and \refig{Moduli_Space2.pdf} is for $m^2<V_0/2\ms^2$.
+Given the constraints in~\refssec{Constraint}, we can plot the moduli spaces. \refig{Moduli_Space1.pdf} is the case when $m^2>V_0/2\ms^2$, and~\refig{Moduli_Space2.pdf} is for $m^2<V_0/2\ms^2$.
 From these two figures, we can tell that if we want to increase the e-folds of locked inflation (characterized by $\alpha$), we need to decrease $\beta$ (i.e. $\ta{T_0^2}$, since $\ta{\phi_0^2}$ remains constant as a free parameter) to preserve tachyon domination(\refcn{Vacuum Energy Domination}).
 Other constraints can be found in the figures in the same way.

-\fig{E-folds_Left.pdf}{The diagram of remaining e-folds when $m^2=10^{-5}\mpl^2$, $\ta{\phi_0^2}=10^{-8}\mpl^2$}{0.6}{} \fig{E-folds_Inflation.pdf}{The diagram of total e-folds of inflation when $m^2=10^{-5}\mpl^2$, $\ta{\phi_0^2}=10^{-8}\mpl^2$}{0.6}{} We can then further demonstrate the number of e-folds within the moduli space. \refig{E-folds_Left.pdf} gives the figure of remaining e-folds after $T_3=T_{V3}$ before turnaround, which is defined as $2(N_L+N_R)-N$.
-And \refig{E-folds_Inflation.pdf} shows the total number of e-folds of inflation $N_L+N_R$.
+\fig{E-folds_Left.pdf}{The number of remaining e-folds is shown by the contours, with the specific numbers in red.
+We have taken the parameter values $m^2=10^{-5}\mpl^2$, $\ta{\phi_0^2}=10^{-8}\mpl^2$~.}{0.6}{} \fig{E-folds_Inflation.pdf}{The total number of e-folds of inflation is shown by the contours, with the specific numbers in red.
+We have taken the parameter values $m^2=10^{-5}\mpl^2$, $\ta{\phi_0^2}=10^{-8}\mpl^2$~.}{0.6}{} We can then further demonstrate the number of e-folds within the moduli space;~\refig{E-folds_Left.pdf} gives the figure of remaining e-folds after $T_3=T_{V3}$ before turnaround, which is defined as $2(N_L+N_R)-N$.
+And~\refig{E-folds_Inflation.pdf} shows the total number of e-folds of inflation $N_L+N_R$.
 It can be seen that in most cases, locked inflation indeed contributes much more to total e-folds than rolling inflation.
-On the other hand, decreasing $\beta$ does generate additional e-folds that can contribute a small portion on total e-folds in \refig{E-folds_Inflation.pdf}.
-The vertical contours in \refig{E-folds_Left.pdf} reveals that the e-folds required by the catch-up process of $T$ with its \vev{} $T_V$ cancels that from rolling inflation.
+On the other hand, decreasing $\beta$ does generate additional e-folds that can contribute a small portion on total e-folds in~\refig{E-folds_Inflation.pdf}.
+The vertical contours in~\refig{E-folds_Left.pdf} reveals that the e-folds required by the catch-up process of $T$ with its \vev{} $T_V$ cancels that from rolling inflation.

 If we want the e-folds of locked inflation to be $N_L=50$, there would be $\alpha\approx 150$ and $\beta<\sim-150$.
 The large $\alpha$ would imply a strong coupling between $\phi$ and $T$, which means tachyon will not generate until branes become very close.
 Meanwhile, $\beta$ demands an initial $\ta{T^2}$ frozen at zero.
 This is reasonable because the initial large distance between the branes prevents tachyon production, and the strong coupling further ensures that.
 Therefore, our model needs a strong coupling between tachyon and the distance between branes.
 Otherwise it is difficult to get an e-folding larger than 50.